Inter-Services Intelligence activities in the United Kingdom: 2011

 According to a report by The Telegraph, Pakistani ISI had been operating Kashmir-centric lobbying groups, The Justice Foundation and World Kashmir Freedom Movement in London.
 The objectives of these organisations were similar to that of the Kashmiri American Council, another non-governmental lobbying group based in Washington and led by Syed Ghulam Nabi Fai, which also received ISI support.
 These groups sought to influence the government's positions on the Kashmir conflict in their respective host countries.
 Based in central London and founded by Kashmiri activist Ayub Thakur, The Justice Foundation, however, describes itself as a non-aligned organisation.
 It had arranged conferences and events in the House of Commons and House of Lords focusing on human rights issues in Jammu and Kashmir and conflict resolution on Kashmir.
 The group has hosted several Labour, Conservative and Liberal-Democrat MPs, as well as politicians from Pakistan, and received messages of support from then Prime Minister Tony Blair and Mayor of London Ken Livingstone amongst others.
 Conferences such as these draw strongly upon the support of the British Kashmiri community.

 2014

-Indian intelligence alleged that the ISI supported pro-Khalistan movement activists based in the UK, convening a training course for them in 2014 in Mae Sot, Thailand.
-However, in a 2019 report published by British government-funded Commission for Countering Extremism (CCE) concluded there was no evidence of Pakistan supporting "pro Khalistan" movement.
+Indian intelligence alleged that the ISI supported Sikh Khalistan movement activists based in the UK, convening a training course for them in 2014 in Mae Sot, Thailand.
+However, in a 2019 report published by British government-funded Commission for Countering Extremism (CCE) concluded there was no evidence of Pakistan supporting the Khalistan movement in the United Kingdom.